The Next Frontier of AI-Enabled Collaborative Learning

 Xavier Ochoa, New York University

 October 15, 2019

 “Big Data” analytics have permeated many aspects of our lives, for good and ill.
-How can educational institutions leverage the power of data analytics to improve student learning, persistence, and graduation?
-And how can we gain these benefits without violating privacy, marginalizing teachers, or introducing systematic bias that may harm some students?
+This discussion centered around how educational institutions leverage the power of data analytics to improve student learning, persistence, and graduation.
+Panelists also discussed how to gain these benefits without violating privacy, marginalizing teachers, or introducing systematic bias that may harm some students.